tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 ---
-Your group needs to split into 3 parts:
+Your table needs to split into 3 parts:

-Verbs
+Request/Response
 Client
 Server

+---
 The t-shirts are the verbs
+One person wears the t-shirt
+The correct verb has to be written on the t-shirt

 ---